kbaniak/f5-cfg-tool/README.md

 ++ downloading resource: migrate-auto-10.128.1.47-020620-171800.ucs
 ++ total bytes transferred: 7538951
 ```

 Now the file will be stored in the local directory:

 ```
 [root@e5728b9f8c42 migration]# ls
 migrate-auto-10.128.1.47-020620-171800.ucs
 [root@e5728b9f8c42 migration]#
 ```

 ### Notes for Fedora (32) podman selinux

-When one wants to bind a local forlder to migration directory of the container/pod we have to relabel the source directory.
+When one wants to bind a local folder to a migration directory of the container/pod we have to relabel the source directory.

 Let's assume we have ./test directory.
 ```